When will we get self-driving cars? Today, but not in the way you think.

 This is where ANSYS simulation comes into play.
 It helps engineers set up AI training scenarios in a fast, safe and cost-effective environment.

 Level 5 Autonomous Vehicles Need Safe Decision Making

 Once the autonomous vehicle perceives its surroundings, it then needs to make decisions.
 Every possible decision needs to be validated to ensure safety.

 The challenge is that the surroundings that influence the autonomous vehicle’s decisions are governed by thousands of parameters, such as:

 - Traffic conditions

 When vehicle-to-everything (V2X) communication is established, a car will also need to consider information being communicated by other autonomous vehicles and smart infrastructure in the area.

-Ensuring the decisions made by the self-driving car are safe is the hardest part of reaching level five autonomy.
+Ensuring the decisions made by the self-driving car are safe is the hardest part of reaching Level 5 autonomy.
 To ensure safety, it is essential to test, redesign and validate decision making software algorithms over billions of driving scenarios — even the unlikely ones.

 It’s impossible to safely test all these scenarios in the real world within a reasonable time.
 The only way to ensure every condition is tested is to set them up in a virtual world.
 ANSYS has the capabilities to set up and test these scenarios with the vehicle’s hardware in the loop.